Sanctuary Cohorts 2017

-A six-month initiative with Oregon faith communities to build our inter-and intra-congregational capacity
+A new initiative with Oregon faith communities to build our inter-and intra-congregational capacity

 to offer radical welcome and take committed and coordinated action for immigrant justice.